barsoom/devbook/arranging_a_meetup/README.md

 ### For an Open Space
-* Prepare a board for topics, sheets and pens
+* Prepare sheets, pens and a board for topics
-* Prepare a map
+* Prepare a room map

 ## Buy

 * Buy disposable plates
-* Buy disposable mugs (if necessary)
+* Buy disposable mugs
 * Buy alcoholic beverages (~3 per head)
   Heavy!
 25 people = 60 beers + some non-alcoholic = 4 people to carry.
 * Buy non-alcoholic beverages